LuizAlencar17/siamese-network-on-camera-trap/README.md

-# Title

-A Context-Aware Approach for Filtering Empty Images in Camera Trap Data Using Siamese Network
+# A Context-Aware Approach for Filtering Empty Images in Camera Trap Data Using Siamese Network

 ## What is it?